HL7/fhir-project-mhealth/ig-data/input/pagecontent/38_physical_activity_and_sleep.md

 <span id='snomed-ct-coded-measurement'/>
 #### <span class='glyphicon text-info glyphicon-phone'/> <span class='glyphicon text-info glyphicon-cloud'/> Scenario: SNOMED CT Coded Measurement

-The system **SHOULD** provide SNOMED CT or LOINC codes describing the physical activity or sleep and other quality measurements along with the duration of the activity.
+The system should provide SNOMED CT or LOINC codes describing the physical activity or sleep and other quality measurements along with the duration of the activity.

 GIVEN